viralogic/py-enumerable/README.rst

 32. avg
 33. median

-Please refer to the ..
-Enumerable class MSDN page:http://msdn.microsoft.com/en-us/library/system.linq.enumerable_methods(v=vs.100).aspx for more information on how to use each function.
+Please refer to the `MSDN Enumerable class <http://msdn.microsoft.com/en-us/library/system.linq.enumerable_methods(v=vs.100).aspx for more information on how to use each function>`.